sushrutaproject2/website/_posts/2025-08-20-social-importance-of-variant-readings.md

 (As a footnote to a footnote, Ācārya made a typo in his 1938 edition: he printed *ṣoḍaṣadaśavarṣāṃ*; that this was just a typo is proven by his footnote, where he says "ṣoḍaśavarṣāṃ" {% cite susr-1938 -l 392 %}.)

-Thus we see that the small details of philology and textual criticism can make a large difference to the meaning of a text that - even today - has real social influence.
+The small details of philology and textual criticism can make a large difference to the meaning of a text that - even today - has real social influence.

 ### References